 To make sure they don’t get in any legal trouble, home sellers should fully inform buyers of any easements they know about.
 Disclosure laws vary by state, but in some states, such as California and Wisconsin, sellers are legally required to disclose any known easements in writing.

 Complicated as they can be, easements are often the least of your headaches as a home buyer or seller.
 A seasoned real estate agent can help you navigate the complexities of the transaction.
-And if you use our friends at Clever Real Estate, you can even save money!

 Types of easements